Dr Alison Lane, BSc, MA, PhD

 I completed my undergraduate degree, Masters degree and PhD all at Durham University, here in the Psychology department.
 I then worked as a post-doctoral research associate on a project examining the neural mechanisms of visuo-spatial attention with Dr Ellison.
 Throughout these positions I began to specialise in the clinical neuropsychology of vision, which remains my main area of interest.

-My main research interest is in clinical neuropsychology, specifially vision and spatial attention.
+My main research interest is in clinical neuropsychology, specifically vision and spatial attention.
 I am involved in research examining compensatory interventions for people with visual field defects and I am mainly interested in the role which attention plays in such rehabilitation.
-As part of this work we have developed Durham Reading and Exploration (DREX) training which is a simple, computer-based training for the rehabilitation of hemianopia.
+As part of this work we have developed Durham Reading and Exploration (DREX) training which is free app for the rehabilitation of partial visual loss.
 More information can be found at:

 My additional research involves examining the neural mechanisms of visual attention, with focus on the roles of areas such as posterior parietal cortex and frontal eye fields.
 Transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) are the primary techniques that I employ in this area.

 More broadly I am also interested in mental health and wellbeing, particularly issues like stress and stigma.
 This includes an interest in how factors such as this could also influence successful rehabilitation following neurological injury.